tommaisey/aeon/FEATURES.md

 precisely the right length, meaning it can be dragged directly into your DAW and used instantly.

-## Rollbacks
+## Version control

-`[not yet implemented]`
+`[not yet complete]`

 When you're working on a set of patterns, you can take a snapshot of your entire project state, and later roll back to this snaphot at any time.
-You can take as many snapshots as you want, and roll backwards or forwards without losing musical time.
+You can take as many snapshots as you want, and roll backwards or forwards during a performance without losing musical time.
+You can do this without leaving the `aeon` environment.

 You can even create alternative branches of snapshot history, and jump between them.
 This should allow you to evolve your music in different directions over the course of a performance, and also to ensure that you never lose any serendipitous musical magic.

-Rollbacks will be implemented by providing a highly simplified set of commands that call out to `git`.
+Rollbacks are implemented by providing a highly simplified set of commands that call out to `git`.
 You can therefore share the project's history by posting it to github or similar.